-The early April forecast is the earliest seasonal forecast issued by Colorado State University and has modest long-term skill when evaluated in hindcast mode.
+The early June forecast has moderate long-term skill when evaluated in hindcast mode.
 The skill of CSU's forecast updates increases as the peak of the Atlantic hurricane season approaches.
 For the first time this year, we are also presenting probabilities of exceedance for hurricanes and Accumulated Cyclone Energy to give interested readers a better idea of the uncertainty associated with these forecasts.